How to Build Simple React App (Part 4)

 export default TodoList;

-Now we get two errors, both prop-type errors, one is for TodoList and other for FilterSelect component, and both for changeFilter function.
-We need to a create new action and new reducer handler for this.
+Now we get two errors, both prop-type errors, one is for TodoList and the other for FilterSelect component, and both for changeFilter function.
+We need to a create new action and a new reducer handler for this.

 // src/components/Home/TodoList/actions/todoActions.js